maxhdz/opencore-z390-aorus-master/USB_MAP.md

  * HS11
  * HS12
  * HS13

 **Total:** 15 ports

-Or in other words, I disabled:
+Disabled:

  * both yellow USB3 ports next to the HDMI port
  * the Front USB-C header
  * HS2 (unknown)
- * Bluetooth/Wifi
+ * BT/WiFi
  * USR1/USR2 (unknown)

 ## USB.plist

-I have included the [`USB.plist`](assets/USB.plist) file I generated with USBMap.
-This is specific to the Gigabyte Aorus z390 Master board and will NOT work with similar boards (such as the Elite or Pro).
+The author included the [`USB.plist`](assets/USB.plist) file generated with USBMap.
+This is specific to the Gigabyte AORUS Z390 MASTER board and will NOT work with similar boards (such as the Elite or Pro).
 Each port is named to make things a bit easier.

-In order to use my USB map, just copy the included `USB.plist` to `USBMap/Scripts`.
-By using my USB map, you will not spend time discovering your ports.
+In order to use the USB map, just copy the included `USB.plist` to `USBMap/Scripts`.
+By using it, you will not spend time discovering ports.